 The Booth Room

-Called by Booth his “nest among the treetops of Gramercy Park,” the third floor suite is where he lived his final five years after opening The Players.
-The parlor and bedroom have been left furnished as they were when he died in 1893, just five months before his 60th birthday.
-Among the artifacts are several of the pipes and cigars he loved.
-The gasolier hanging over the dining table in the parlor still works and is occasionally lit.
+Called by Edwin Booth his “nest among the treetops of Gramercy Park,” the third floor suite is where he lived his final five years after opening The Players.
+The parlor and bedroom have remained in the manner of his life there, furnished largely as they were when he died in 1893, just five months before his 60th birthday.
+Among the artifacts are items of his everyday life, including several of the pipes and cigars he loved.
+Lighting fixtures over the dining table and on the north wall were dual-source, with electric lights cast downward and gas burners upward.

 Many of Booth’s personal treasures are here, reminders of both his great theatrical career and his family tragedies.
 On the wall in the far corner of the parlor is a portrait of his first wife and great love, the beautiful actress Mary Devlin, who died young after only three years of marriage.
 Beneath her portrait is a bookcase, atop which rests the skull of Yorick that Booth saluted hundreds of times while playing Hamlet.
 This particular skull has a legend attached that is among the best-loved bits of Players storytelling.